isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 file and in the host database backend, via :ischooklib:`libdhcp_host_cmds.so`.

 Setting ``ip-reservations-unique`` to ``false`` when using memfile, MySQL or PostgreSQL is supported.
-This setting is NOT supported when using Host Cache (see :ref:`hooks-host-cache`), and the RADIUS backend (see :ref:`hooks-radius`).
+This setting is not supported when using Host Cache (see :ref:`hooks-host-cache`), and the RADIUS backend (see :ref:`hooks-radius`).
 These reservation backends simply do not support multiple reservations for the same IP.
 If either of these hooks are loaded and ``ip-reservations-unique`` is set to ``false``, then a configuration error will be emitted and the server will fail to start.